 Sakura and Snow

-"/On batarei ya sowaka/" is a chant he used in the anime during the opening credit sequence of the first OAV.
-It seemed to be sort of a lead-in to his actual summoning of a ghost, so I'm using it as a power-building chant here.
+On batarei ya sowaka is a chant that Subaru used during the opening credit sequence of the first OAV.
+It seemed to be sort of a lead-in to his actual summoning of a ghost, so I’m using it as a power-building chant here.

 He who saves tortured intelligent demons and filth-eating